NahomKibreab/arrays-method/README.md

-# arrays-method
+# arrays-methods

-This class is all about arrays method in Javascript
+This class is all about array methods in Javascript